sfarrens/make-tutorial/make-part1/readme.md

 and produces the same output as before.

-The limitation of this approach is that we lose the benefit or producing the object files as the rescript recompiles the entire code each time it is run.
+The limitation of this approach is that we lose the benefit or producing the object files as the script recompiles the entire code each time it is run.

 ## Makefile